Keyboard shortcuts

 • Execution state includes:

-• Stack: LIFO data stack for operand storage.
+• Stack: LIFO data stack for operands.

 • Memory: transient byte array for temporary values.